Room AcousticsPhysical and Geometrical (Ray) Acoustics

 The calculation of modes in a rectangular enclosure is simple.
 The modes become complex and sometimes unpredictable in rooms of different shapes.
 There are 3 types of modes: axial (two parallel surfaces contribute to the modes), tangential (4 surfaces) and the oblique mode (6 surfaces).

 Sound Diffusion and Diffusers

 Diffusing panels scatter the sound in all, or in certain directions depending on their type and geometrical dimension.
-A new type of diffuser is Schroeder diffuser (Quadratic-residue diffusers).
-Its diffusion characteristics do not depend solely on its geometrical dimensions but also on an array of wells with depths determined by a listed quadratic residue sequence.
+A new type of diffusers is the Schroeder diffuser (Quadratic-residue diffusers).
+Its diffusion characteristics do not depend solely on its geometrical dimensions, but also on an array of wells with depths determined by a listed quadratic residue sequence.